• Skip to primary navigation

 Diwali special foods mainly include sweets and snacks.
 These are typically prepared ahead of time.
 We love to make a Diwali charcuterie board with these wonderful snacks and sweets.

-From the traditional Indian sweets such as besan ladoo and Gulab jamun to the fried savory snacks such as the shakarpara and chakli, the food is the highlight of this festival.
+From the traditional Indian sweets such as besan ladoo and Gulab jamun to the fried savory snacks such as shakarpara and chakli, the food is the highlight of this festival.

-If you are throwing a party for Diwali or having a get together, here are some Indian Dinner Party Food Ideas which include main course and drink ideas too!
+If you are throwing a party for Diwali or having a get-together, here are some Indian Dinner Party Food Ideas, which include main course and drink ideas too!

 Diwali Sweets